ashmind/textmetrics/README.md

 I can't guarantee I will have much time to implement these, but here is a list of potential improvements:

 * Support font style and font weight
-* Add detailed width measurement (potentially through canvas, depending on how detailed that is)
+* Add proper width measurement (potentially with the same algorithm, or using `measureText` if it is good enough)
 * Better fitting precision
 * Support different line heights